-Taxodium ascendens, first described by Adolphe-Théodore Brogniart in 1888, is commonly known as Pond Cypress, a deciduous conifer of the genus Taxodium, native to North America.
-Many botanists treat it as a variety of Bald Cypress, Taxodium distichum (as T. distichum var. imbricarium or inbricatum) rather than as a distinct species, but it differs in ecology, occurring mainly in still blackwater rivers, ponds and swamps without silt-rich flood deposits.
+Taxodium ascendens, as described in 1888 by Adolphe-Théodore Brogniart, in Annales des Sciences Naturelles (Paris) vol.30, is commonly known as pond Cypress, a deciduous conifer of the genus Taxodium, native to North America.
+Many botanists treat it as a variety of bald cypress, Taxodium distichum (as T. distichum var. imbricarium or inbricatum) rather than as a distinct species, but it differs in ecology, occurring mainly in still blackwater rivers, ponds and swamps without silt-rich flood deposits.
 It predominates in cypress dome habitats.

 It should be noted that the Royal Horticultural Society lists this species as Taxodium distichum var. imbricarium.
 In conversation with botanists from the southeastern U.S. it is felt that this classification is based solely on on examination of herbarium samples rather than actual field study.

 Distribution.
 This species is native to the southeastern United States, from southern Delaware to southeastern Louisiana and south into Florida except for the Florida Keys.
-Where it naturally inhabits shallow ponds, lake margins, swamps and wetlands.
-It prefers wet, poorly drained and acidic soils, at an altitude of 0 - 100 feet (0 – 30 m) above sea level.
-Stunted individuals of pond cypress are notable in the Dwarf cypress savanna of the Everglades National Park.
+It naturally inhabits shallow ponds, lake margins, swamps and wetlands.
+It prefers wet, poorly drained and acidic soils, at an altitudes of 0 to 100 feet (0 – 30 m) above sea level.
+Stunted individuals of pond cypress are notable in the dwarf cypress savanna of the Everglades National Park.

 Attribution from: Wikipedia, the free encyclopedia